 Keep Track of Your Preventive Maintenance Checklist Data

 Be sure to also have a way to track repairs and inspections once completed.
-That way if a larger issue comes up during an inspection, you’ll be able to easily refer back to what had been done previously.
+That way if a larger issue comes up during a facility management inspection, you’ll be able to easily refer back to what had been done previously.
 If you're not sure how to organize all of the inspections sheets and forms, and don't want to manually enter the information into your database, a paperless solution can be an option.

 General Building & Interior